VidCruiter Logo

 With pre-recorded interviews, hiring teams and candidates have complete flexibility since interviewers do not need to meet with candidates in real-time.
 That means zero scheduling conflicts or time zone complications.

-Simply upload your interview questions into the software once (either via recorded videos or written questions).
+Simply upload your interview questions into the software once (either video-based or written questions).
 Job applicants can record their answers to your questions 24/7.
-Just press play to watch candidates’ videos whenever works best for you.
-Consider what times of the day you feel most efficient, and block off those chunks of time of review videos from candidates.
-Watch the recorded video responses whenever you are most alert!
+Just press play to watch candidates’ videos whenever it works best for you.

-This approach to recruitment is extremely effective and guarantees that all candidates receive the exact same experience every time, minimizing unwanted bias.
+This approach to recruitment is extremely effective and guarantees that all candidates receive the same experience every time, minimizing unwanted bias.
 Sharing the recorded videos with other hiring stakeholders is as easy as sending them a secure web link.
-The improved collaboration that comes from implementing a structured pre-recorded video interviewing process presents a clearer, unbiased view of your candidates—so you feel less fatigued and reenergized by your work.

 Frequently Asked Questions